Most Recent Update:

 If you haven’t noticed yet, I’m not a scientist.
-But I think the ice rink and slushie are a good illustration of the differences between letting egg proteins cook undisturbed (as in a cake or fried eggs) versus agitating them during cooking (stirred custards and scrambled eggs).
+But I think the ice rink and slushie are a good illustration of the differences between letting egg proteins cook undisturbed (as in a cake, baked custards like creme brulee or cheesecake, or fried eggs) versus agitating them during cooking (stirred custards and scrambled eggs).

 What is a Custard?